rpthms/nft-geo-filter/README.md

   -a, --allow           By default, all the IPs in the filter sets will be denied and every
                         other IP will be allowed to pass the filtering chain.
 Provide this argument to reverse this behaviour.
+  -c, --counter         Add the counter statement to the filtering rules

 Table:
   Provide the name and the family of the table in which the set of filtered addresses will be